-- Suggest to the Authorised Management the strategy to follow in terms of products and strategies, set by the Board. - Ensure that all the activities have the procedures and the necessary tools for a satisfactory performance. - Updating procedures and ensuring enforcement tools for new approved products to before being launched. - Ensure that all the necessary new product authorisations are obtained before the start of the new activity.
+- Suggest to the Authorised Management the strategy to follow in terms of products and strategies, set by the Board; - Ensure that all the activities have the procedures and the necessary tools for a satisfactory performance; - Updating procedures and ensuring enforcement tools for new approved products to before being launched; - Ensure that all the necessary new product authorisations are obtained before the start of the new activity.

-2.2.3.6 IFA committee
+2.2.3.5 IFA Committee

-The IFA Committee meets on demand, and it is composed of at least one Managing Director, the Head of IFA Desk, the Head of Legal department and the Chief Compliance Officer.
-The committee has the following objectives:
+The IFA Committee meets on demand, and it is composed of at least one Managing Director, the Head of Legal department, the Private Desk department and the Head of Private Banking department.
+The IFA Committee produces the inventory of the activities of all the IFAs.